xhnatiuk/cpsc330/notes.md

 Randomly generate a bunch of models with different hyperparameter configurations, and then stack all the models.

-What is an advantage of ensembling multiple models as opposed to just choosing one of them?
+What is an advantage of ensemble models as opposed to just choosing one of them?

 - You may get a better score.

-What is an disadvantage of ensembling multiple models as opposed to just choosing one of them?
+What is an disadvantage of ensemble   models as opposed to just choosing one of them?

 - Slower, more code maintenance issues.